 1. Arnold White Memorial Scholarships

-The Lincoln Community Foundation (LCF) provides three Arnold White Memorial Scholarships annually for up to $1,500 apiece to financially needy Nebraska high school seniors from Lyons, Fairbury, and Lincoln who need help to attend two- or four-year colleges.
-Priority is given to first generation college students with low expected family contribution (EFC).
-The three-page application must arrive with an official transcript, Student Aid Report, and two letters of recommendation.
+The Lincoln Community Foundation provides three Arnold White Memorial Scholarships annually.
+They’re for up to $1,500 each.
+They’re to help to Nebraska high school seniors from Lyons, Fairbury, and Lincoln.
+Students must plan to enroll in two-year or four-year colleges.
+Priority is given to first generation undergraduate students with low expected family contribution.
+The three-page application must include an official transcript.
+Students must also submit a student Aid Report and two letters of recommendation.
+They must graduate high school (though they can apply before they graduate high school).

 Contact